Gavin-Scot-Stockwell/BookShelter/README.md

 ## Description

-Book Shelter presents a random book with the option to save it to a favorites shopping list.
-Easily locate local booksellers and suppor their business in the accompanying list.
+Book Shelter presents a random book and the option to save it to a favorites shopping list.
+Use the locate local booksellers list to support their business.

 ## Table of Contents